ziqkimi308/Caesar-Cypher-Encryptor-Decryptor/README.md

-# Project: I Am Learning Python

-### Caesar Cypher Encrptor and Decryptor
+# Caesar Cypher Encrptor and Decryptor

 - The Caesar Cipher Encryptor and Decryptor is a Python program that implements the Caesar Cipher algorithm.
 It allows users to encrypt and decrypt messages by shifting the letters of the alphabet by a specified number (the "shift").
 This cipher is one of the oldest and simplest encryption techniques used in classical cryptography.